HenryWinterbottom-NOAA/ufs_engines/cylc/tools/README.md

 ~~~

 In the above example `<database_path>` is the full-path to the Cylc
-engine worklow application SQLite3 database file.
+engine workflow application SQLite3 database file.
 This file is
 typically found beneath
 `/path/to/experiment/cylc/<experiment_name>/cylc-suite.db` or
 `/path/to/experiment/cylc/<experiment_name>/log/db`.
 The